metal-toolbox/vogelkop/README.md

 # Vogelkop

+> This repository is [Experimental](https://github.com/packethost/standards/blob/main/experimental-statement.md) meaning that it's based on untested ideas or techniques and not yet established or finalized or involves a radically new and innovative style!
+> This means that support is best effort (at best!) and we strongly encourage you to NOT use this in production.

 Vogelkop is a go based command line utility capable of handling the configuration of various hardware and software RAID controllers, partition tables and filesystems.

 ## Dependencies